DomincDootson/Pairs_Selection_with_Clustering/README.md

 - **Annual Returns:** 6.21%
 - **Annual Volatility:** 1.33%

 To impliment our strategy we assume that we know the linear relationship in our time frame (rather than implimenting a rolling averaging approach).
 We test this assumiption by using the linear relationships calculated with the test set, and we achieve similar results.
-We enter our position when the spread is over 2 sigma from the mean and we exit the position when we are one position from the mean.
+We enter our position when the spread is over 2 sigma from the mean and we exit the position when we are 1 sigma from the mean.

 For the specific implimentation of the strategy and the code that carries out the backtesting, please find it at https://github.com/DomincDootson/BackTesting.